 The Great American Solar EclipseAugust 21, 2017

-The WVU Department of Physics and Astronomy and WVU Extension, with the help of the Green Bank Observatory and the West Virginia Space Grant Consortium, are bringing the Great American Eclipse to West Virginia!
+The WVU Department of Physics and Astronomy and Extension Service, with the help of the Green Bank Observatory and the West Virginia Space Grant Consortium, are bringing the Great American Eclipse to West Virginia!
 Our intention is for this page to be a "one-stop shop" for West Virginians.
 There are a lot of eclipse resources out there, but we have picked the ones that we think are most relevant to the Mountain State.
 Much of the content in our videos comes from these websites below.
 Feel free to browse on your own, too!

 NASA Eclipse Resources

 Astronomical Society of the Pacific Eclipse Resources

 What is The Great American Eclipse?The August 21st, 2017 solar eclipse has been named “The Great American Eclipse” because it can be seen across the entire continental United States.
 This is the first total solar eclipse visible in the US during the 21st century, and the next one is still over 7 years away.
 Though totality, when the moon completely covers the sun and causes temporary darkness, can only be seen in a few narrow bands outside of West Virginia, we will still be able to experience up to 90% coverage of the Sun by the Moon.
 The last time we had this opportunity here in WV was 1994 – and the next won’t be until 2024!